charliecosta2003/MLBConnectGrid/README.md

 1. To get a player to be accurately checked, you have to write out their full first and last name without any spelling errors.
 Do not use a nickname either (i.e., write "Francisco Lindor, not Frankie Lindor)
 2. Currently, you cannot use the same NAME twice in the grid, even if they refer to different players.
+Also, the checking algorithm currently uses the first player found with a given name, so there is a nonzero chance that the game could produce an incorrect result if it thought you were referring to a different player of the exact same name who also played for the same team at an earlier date.
+However, the odds of this happening are ridiculously low, and I believe the optimization of the running time justifies leaving it as is.
+3. The application works fine from my PC, but I have no idea how it will behave in Mac or Linux environments.

+## Coming Soon:
+1. I am working on a 'solve' feature that would fill in the missing spots in the grid, using players sorted by parameters such as career WAR, career home runs, career ERA, etc. Currently, this feature runs extremely slowly, so I am working on optimizing it.
+2. I am experimenting with an optional timer, and a built out pause menu.
+3. Currently, the game works by querying the MLB API.
+However, performance could probably be significantly improved if I just created a file/database of player-to-teams-played-for mappings.
+So, this may be done in the future.

 Again, credit to Jomboy Media and Jolly Olive for this idea.
 I only made this because I enjoyed their videos so much.